SciCompMod/memilio/pycode/examples/simulation/ABM Demonstrator/README.rst

 - Agent id m (am-tn)
 - Time since transmission for am-tn

 The time since transmission as well as the timesteps are given in hours.
-If an agent is not susceptible, recovered or dead, his time since transmission is set to -1.
+If an agent is susceptible, recovered or dead, his time since transmission is set to -1.

 Additionally to the txt output, there is a console output.
 The console output is a table with the number of agents per timestep and infection state.
 The timesteps are given in days here instead of hours.
 The infection states are